 Voting and management

-It is vital to know whether the Limited Liability Company’s members will manage it or if an appointed manager will.
+It is vital to know whether the Limited Liability Company’s members will manage it or an appointed manager.
 Additionally, you need to identify how many members are allowed to vote in business matters.

 While each member has one vote, it is possible to give certain members more voting power as a rule.

 Each member of the LLC should be able to disclose the amount they have invested in the business.
 It would help if you also made a plan for raising additional funds in the future.

 This section describes how profits and losses will be divided between the LLC members.
 It is common to divide profits evenly.
 If you wish to distribute profits differently, make sure you include the details in your operating contract.

 Changes in the structure of members